petelah/insta-sign/readme.md

 Users are authenticated on the front end using sessions via flask-login and the API will server users with JWT's so it is easily integrable with any mobile app framework as well.

+To the dudes marking this - I had a great time creating this little guy, please find the answers to the report questions in docs/ =).

 <div id="built-with"></div>

 ### Built With